 Dan Harris was named co-anchor of ABC News' "Nightline" in October 2013.
 He is also co-anchor of the weekend edition of "Good Morning America," a position he has held since October 2010.
-As well, Harris files reports for "World News with Diane Sawyer," "Good Morning America," ABC News Digital and ABC News Radio.
+As well, Harris files reports for "World News Tonight with David Muir," "Good Morning America," ABC News Digital and ABC News Radio.
 For four years, he anchored "World News Sunday."

 Harris joined ABC News in March 2000 and has covered many of the biggest stories in recent years.
 He reported on the mass shootings in Newtown, Connecticut, Aurora, Colorado and Tucson, Arizona, and natural disasters from Haiti to Myanmar to New Orleans.
 He has also covered combat in Afghanistan, Israel, Gaza and the West Bank, and has made six visits to Iraq.